DLSamson/PageTemplateManager/README.md

 ### Your Own Template Types

-Until you follow `load{Type}Template` patter when calling a method, you can name your type however you want.
+While you follow `load{Type}Template` patter when calling a method, you can name your type however you want.

 ```php
 Templater::loadSubFooterTemplate('list');